-- Cover a range of topics which are important in modern communication systems. - Extend the basic material covered in the Engineering Part IB Communications course to deal with data transmission over baseband (low frequency) channels as well bandpass (higher frequency) channels. - Analyse the effects of noise in some detail. - Understand the technique of convolutional coding to protect information transmitted over noisy channels. - To understand basic congestion control protocols (TCP/IP), and routing algorithms used in the Internet.
+- Cover a range of topics which are important in modern communication systems. - Extend the basic material covered in the Engineering Part IB Communications course to deal with data transmission over baseband (low frequency) channels as well bandpass (higher frequency) channels.
+Analyze the effects of paize in some detail. - Analyse the effects of noise in some detail. - Understand the technique of convolutional coding to protect information transmitted over noisy channels. - To understand basic congestion control protocols (TCP/IP), and routing algorithms used in the Internet.